 Make sure you’re on-time and wear smart clothing (but you already knew that!), and shake hands with the interviewer.

-Then, make sure to put your best foot forwards and really shine at interview!
+Then, make sure to put your best foot forward and really shine at interview!

 Some internships require candidates to take aptitude tests before they consider hiring.

-It is worthwhile brushing up on your English, math, and critical thinking before attending any interview or assessment centre.
+It is worthwhile brushing up on your English, math, and critical thinking before attending any interview or assessment center.

 It may even be worthwhile learning a little coding – not only will it impress the interviewer, it will be useful too!

 There are many opportunities for game design internships within the US.

 Although you may need to be prepared to travel to a city if you live somewhere remote.

 The US is a strong player in the global video games market, with many large studios having bases in the US.